Showing posts with label winter. Show all posts

 Dancing Lights at Jelly Stone Park

-We paid $25.00, slid the top back on our van, climbed up stuck my head through the hole with my cell phone in hand.
-I began taking videos as we rode through hundreds of thousands of LED Christmas lights dancing to Rockn' Christmas tunes.
-The park also offers special rides on its firetruck but reservations for the Fire Truck must be made in advance.
+We paid $25.00, slid the top back on our van, climbed up, and stuck my head through the hole with my cell phone in hand.
+I began taking videos as we rode through hundreds of thousands of LED Christmas lights, dancing to Rockn' Christmas tunes.
+The park also offers special rides on its firetruck, but reservations for the Fire Truck must be made in advance.

 Dancing Lights